 Some consider modern collectible dolls to be only the dolls made for the collectibles market, while others include any kind of doll that becomes a collectible.
 Many modern dolls are continuations of vintage doll lines, such as Barbie, Madame Alexander, and Strawberry Shortcake, and some, such as Ginny and Raggedy Ann and Andy, are based on antique doll lines.
 Check out a few different modern collectible doll lines to jump into.

 Bratz dolls were a modern twist on the classic Barbie.
 They have larger heads and huge eyes, along with glamorous features.
 Additionally, they come with a plethora of modern and trendy clothing.
 Bratz dolls can be found at local venues and specialty stores.
-However, collectible dolls like the MGA Bratz Big Kidz Music Stars can be found on Etsy for $125.
+However, collectible dolls like the MGA Bratz Big Kidz Music Stars can be found on Etsy for around $85.

 Marie Osmond Dolls